Akuli/3d-game-experiment/README.md

   of the wall before the each-frame-running collision check.
 Current workaround is to not make the players go so fast that this would happen at 30fps.
 (Yes, I know that 30fps is really slow for any gamer)
-- Guard-player and guard-enemy collision checking detects a collision slightly before the collision actually happens.
-This is because guard balls also have a lower half, and that's just hidden when drawing the guards.

 ## Feature Ideas